stevenbell/stevenbell.github.com/index.markdown

 sbell _ ece.tufts.edu

-For Spring 2022, I will be on campus Mondays, Tuesdays and Thursdays, and available via Zoom the rest of the week.
+For Fall 2022, I will be on campus Monday through Thursday plus an occasional Friday.
 You can see when I'm available on [this calendar](https://calendar.google.com/calendar/embed?src=jqv8i8fejpbggot1r8k7qooqoc%40group.calendar.google.com&ctz=America%2FNew_York&mode=WEEK); send me an email if you'd like to schedule a meeting.

 If you're interested in working in my research lab, [please read this first](working_with_me).